josepajay/slate/source/index.html.md

 }
 ```

-This endpoint creates a new HD root public private key pair
+This endpoint in Credence creates a new HD root public private key pair.
+A set of 24 words - called Mnemonic words will be generated which is supposed to be kept safe or remembered by user.
+These words are equivalent to your private key since private keys can be derived from these set of words.
+Enterprise Wallet does not store this and cannot recover these words for you at any point.

 ### HTTP Request